-The 10 year moratorium or the 19AB restriction to work in a DPA (DWS for Specialists) requires anyone who completed their degree outside of Australia or New Zealand or who enrolled in their degree whilst they were a temporary resident to work in an identified area referred to as a DPA for 10 years.
+The 10-year moratorium or the 19AB restriction to work in a DPA location (for General Practitioners) or DWS (for other Specialists) requires anyone who completed their degree outside of Australia or New Zealand, or anyone who enrolled in their degree whilst they were a temporary resident to work in an identified area referred to as a DPA for 10 years.

 There are two ways to reduce this—